pedrohenrikle/u-chess/README.md

 _u-chess_ is a terminal-based chess variant written in Go, featuring original pieces and gameplay mechanics designed to challenge traditional strategy.
 Run directly from the command line, it offers an intuitive interface for local turn-based matches.

-It’s played on a user-defined square board and features custom units like the Product Owner, Developer, and Designer — each with unique movement rules and tactical implications.
+It’s played on a user-defined square board and features custom units like the King, Tower, and Knight — each with unique movement rules and tactical implications.

 ## Features

 - Interactive Shell: Type commands like `select` and `move` to control the game in real time.
-- Custom Ruleset: Includes unique mechanics such as sweep captures for Developers and leaping Designers.
+- Custom Ruleset: Includes unique mechanics such as sweep captures for Towers and leaping Knights.
 - Highlighted Moves: Shows all legal destinations on the board using `x` markers.
 - Game State Feedback: Informs players about invalid moves, captures, and turn progression.
-- Smart Endgame Detection: Automatically declares victory when a Product Owner is taken.
+- Smart Endgame Detection: Automatically declares victory when a King is taken.
 - Clear Board Visualization: Redraws the board after each action for a clean view.

 ## Installation and Usage